-4 CPAB Rules require that a participating audit firm and the designated professionals of such firm shall comply with auditing standards generally accepted in Canada, including the Canadian Auditing Standards, and Canadian Standards on Quality Control.
+4 CPAB Rules require that a participating audit firm and the designated professionals of such firm shall comply with auditing standards generally accepted in Canada, including the Canadian Auditing Standards, and Canadian Standards on Quality Management.

-- b.
-The Firm shall be publicly censured5. - 8.
-In addition to the actions outlined above, CPAB requires the Firm to implement a variety of measures aimed at improving audit quality including: i) appointment of an external professional to act as the engagement quality reviewer for the Firm's existing moderate and high risk reporting issuers, ii) engagement of an external party to provide professional education and training to all reporting issuer assurance partners and staff, iii) completion of a root cause analysis, iv) development and implementation of an audit quality action plan, v) assessment of its portfolio of reporting issuer audit engagements in relation to specified criteria, and vi) the development and implementation of enhanced client acceptance and continuance processes.
-The Firm is also subject to enhanced CPAB oversight in the form of monthly meetings and will be required to pay a monetary assessment to recover CPAB's costs of enhanced regulatory oversight and monitoring the Firm's compliance with the various enforcement actions. - 9.
+- a.
+The Firm is prohibited from accepting new moderate and high-risk5 reporting issuer audit engagements including those resulting from initial public offerings, reverse takeovers or other transactions.
+For greater clarity, an existing private company audit client seeking to become a reporting issuer through initial public offering, reverse takeover or other transaction is considered a new reporting issuer. - b.
+The Firm shall prohibit Partner A from acting as the engagement partner on any audits of new reporting issuer engagements, and from acting as the engagement partner on any reporting issuer engagement for which Partner A did not sign the audit report in the previous year. - c.
+The Firm shall be publicly censured.6 - 10.
+In addition to the actions outlined above, CPAB requires the Firm to implement a variety of measures aimed at improving audit quality including; i) appointment of an external professional to act as the engagement quality reviewer for the Firm's existing moderate and high risk reporting issuers; ii) engagement of an external party to provide professional education and training to all reporting issuer assurance partners and staff; iii) completion of a root cause analysis; iv) development and implementation of an audit quality action plan; v) assessment of its portfolio of reporting issuer audit engagements in relation to specified criteria; and vi) testing of the operating effectiveness of a variety of the Firm's controls.
+The Firm is also subject to enhanced CPAB oversight in the form of quarterly meetings and will be required to pay a monetary assessment to recover CPAB's costs of enhanced regulatory oversight and monitoring the Firm's compliance with the enforcement actions. - 11.
 CPAB determined that a number of Violation Events occurred and provided notice to the Firm of the proposed enforcement actions that CPAB intended to impose under Rule 601.
-The enforcement actions imposed took effect on October 11, 2023. - 10.
-Each enforcement action imposed on the Firm shall continue until CPAB has carried out a follow-up inspection and the Firm has, to CPAB's satisfaction, implemented each of the enforcement actions imposed and has demonstrated a sustained improvement in audit quality.
+The enforcement actions imposed took effect on June 24, 2024. - 12.
+Each enforcement action imposed on the Firm shall continue until CPAB has carried out a followup inspection and the Firm has, to CPAB's satisfaction, implemented each of the enforcement actions imposed and has demonstrated a sustained improvement in audit quality.